archivy/archivy/README.md

 Upcoming:

-- Plugin system to allow people to publish and write extensions to archivy
 - Option to compile data to a static site that can be deployed.
 - UI for grouping by tag and use NLP to automatically generate connections between posts